kubeshark/docs/src/pages/en/integration_credentials.md

 ## Slack

-Slack is useful to send alert, whether in real-time or once a certain task is completed.
+Slack is useful to send alerts, whether in real-time or once a certain task is completed.

 The following credentials are necessary: